Maryland Film Festival: Festival history

 The first Maryland Film Festival screening took place Thursday, April 22, 1999, with an Opening Night presentation of Barry Levinson's documentary Diner Guys (about the real-life inspirations for his first feature film, Diner) at the historic Senator Theatre.

 Full programming began April 23, 1999, using all five screens of the historic Charles Theatre.
 These screenings were the first public use of the newly renovated Charles, which had expanded from one to five screens.

 In 2002, the festival dedicated its Opening Night to a collection of short films, and has done so each year since 2004.

-In 2009, the festival expanded its offerings of international films, with the stated goal of expanding the scope of international films brought to Baltimore, and in future years bringing a filmmaker to host each foreign feature film screening as the festival does with all U.S.-made feature films.
+In 2009, the festival expanded its offerings of international films, with the stated goal of expanding the scope of international films brought to Baltimore, and in future years bringing a filmmaker to host each foreign feature film screening as the festival does with all American-made feature films.

 In 2013, the festival announced its expansion to 5 days, shifting its Opening Night to Wednesday, May 8, 2013.
 Previous festivals had been 4 days, with opening nights taking place on Thursdays.
 The festival continued as a 5-day festival in each subsequent edition.